pgonzalezalv/lingi2401-report/report.md

 ## 2018-12-04 ##

 I just filed my first issue on the [Firefox Focus repo][ff].
 It is a feature request.
-The issue is available  [here](https://github.com/mozilla-mobile/focus-android/issues/3997).
+The issue is available  [here][ff-issue].

 This is actually the first issue I file on an open source project where I don't know the people behind it.
 I am quite excited, let's see how the community will react!

-While writing the new issue, there was an interesting helpful resource: https://github.com/mozilla-mobile/focus-android/blob/master/CONTRIBUTING.md

-I checked it out, and for new features I followed the given [guidelines](https://github.com/mozilla-mobile/shared-docs/blob/master/android/CONTRIBUTING_code.md):
+While writing the new issue, there was an interesting helpful [resource][ff-contribute].
+I checked it out, and for new features I followed the given [guidelines][mozilla-android-project-contribute]:

 > **If you want to work on a new feature**, *always file an issue first* and wait for our team to discuss it.
 We want to ensure all teams (product, ux, engineering)